godatadriven/godatadriven-blog/content/kendalltau.md

 ### Summary

-The Kendall tau is undefined for lists that do not contain the same elements, which prevents us from using it to compare results of recommenders.
+The Kendall tau is undefined for lists that do not contain the same elements, which prevents us from using it to compare parts of ranks.
 We can circumvent this limitation by appending all missing elements to the rank of either list in a tied last position, behind all elements present in the list.
 A variable number of tied elements skews the resulting correlations, which we can prevent by adding tied dummy items to both ranks.
 In the end we have to scale the result to ensure